 - Tic disorder: A tic disorder is a rapid and recurring involuntary movement or sound that typically starts during childhood.
 While someone with OCD might have frequent movements, these are often triggered by compulsions and are not involuntary.

 - Hoarding: People with a hoarding disorder or those with OCD can be preoccupied with collecting, ordering, and arranging things.
 But while people with a hoarding disorder get pleasure from saving things, those with OCD do not want to engage in this compulsive behavior and have few sentimental attachments to the items.

 - Misophonia: Misophonia is an obsession that’s related only to sounds.
 People with OCD have obsessions in a variety of areas.

 - Emetophobia: People with emetophobia have a fear of vomiting, including situations that may lead to vomiting, such as food poisoning or having the flu.
 People with OCD can have fears or obsessions related to various areas.
 Read more about phobias here.

 - Olfactory reference syndrome: People with OCD and Olfactory Reference Syndrome perform repetitive behaviors to try to eliminate the stress caused by obsessions.
 However, those with olfactory reference syndrome only obsess about their body odor and the way they smell.

 How Charlie Health can make a difference

-Charlie Health has an intensive outpatient program that integrates family therapy, individual therapy, and group support for people struggling with the symptoms of OCD.
+Charlie Health’s Intensive Outpatient Program integrates family therapy, individual therapy, and group support for people struggling with OCD.
 Mental health professionals work closely with you to identify coping strategies and develop a plan that offers the best outpatient mental health solutions for your unique situation.
-Learn more about how Charlie Health can help make a difference in your life and the lives of those you love.
+Learn more about how Charlie Health can help make a difference in your life and the lives of those you love with OCD.